Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Signed Sums of Binary Sequences

-where $p,q$ are length-$n$ binary sequences and $S \subseteq [0, n-1]$.
-This sum, superficially speaking, measures each sequence's ``disagreement'' with the other shifted back one step minus the number of sector switches.
-The rules of the parallel chip-firing game put a global upper bound on the total disagreement between vertices, yet the following theorem says that sector switches require disagreement.
+Mischief, superficially speaking, measures three things: how much $p$ differs from $q$ delayed one time step, which we call the \emph{misbehavior of $q$ towards $p$}; vice versa; and the total number of sector switches.
+An example calculation is shown in Figure~\ref{moraleEx}.
+The rules of the parallel chip-firing game put a global upper bound on the total disagreement between vertices, yet the following theorem states that mischief is nonnegative, meaning that sector switches require disagreement.
 We show in Section~\ref{nonclumpiness} that this implies that firing sequences with sector switches are impossible once a game has become periodic.